As winter arrives, the roads become more dangerous, putting you, your customers and your taxi at risk.

 As we mentioned, it’s vital to maintain the correct tyre pressure at all times – the recommended level can be found in your vehicle’s handbook.
 According to TyreSafe, under-inflated or illegal tyres play a part in 1,200 road casualties every year.

-Healthy tyres make a huge difference to road safety, decreasing the chance of skidding and improving your taxi’s stopping distance.
+Healthy tyres decreases the chance of skidding and improving your taxi’s stopping distance.

 Tyre pressure is directly linked to tyre tread, as it helps to facilitate optimum contact between your vehicle and the road.